+- photography

-- An extensive Design and Technology centre incorporating Food, Textiles, Graphics and Design in wood, metal and plastics - A large and extensive Library and Learning Resources Centre equipped with ICT facilities and a silent 6th Form study room - Specialist 6th Form areas and rooms - A fully resourced Careers Room - A Dining Centre and 6th Form Refectory (we are currently in the process of expanding our Dining Centre) - All-weather pitch - A fully equipped medical centre Open Week: Monday 26th September - Friday 30th September 2023 Nower Hill High School will offer a week of open mornings to welcome prospective parents/carers and children to see the school in action.
-Parents/carers and children will have the opportunity to hear presentations from the Headteacher, senior staff and students followed by a tour of the school.
+- An extensive Design and Technology centre incorporating Food, Textiles, Graphics and Design in wood, metal and plastics

+- A large and extensive Library and Learning Resources Centre equipped with ICT facilities and a silent 6th Form study room

+- Specialist 6th Form areas and rooms

+- A fully resourced Careers Room

+- A Dining Centre and 6th Form Refectory (we are currently in the process of expanding our Dining Centre)

+- All-weather pitch

+- A fully equipped medical centre

+Open Week: Monday 26th September - Friday 30th September 2023 presentations from the Headteacher, senior staff and students followed by a tour of the school.
 Further information about our Open Week can be found on the Nower Hill High School website from the start of September.